possibilities/micro-cors/README.md

 module.exports = cors(handler)
 ```

-Since the current version of micro-cors only sets headers to the response you have do some manual work.
-Lets say you only want to handle POST request:
+Since the current version of micro-cors only set headers to the response (`res`) you have do some manual work.
+Lets say you only want to handle a POST request:

 ```js
 const { send } = require('micro')